gblancogarcia/GBInfiniteScrollView/README.md

 ### Cocoapods

-[CocoaPods](http://cocoapods.org) is the recommended way to add MBProgressHUD to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add GBInfiniteScrollView to your project.

 1. Add a pod entry for `GBInfiniteScrollView` to your Podfile `pod 'GBInfiniteScrollView', '~> 1.0'`
 2. Install the pod(s) by running `pod install`.